-Physical Plant Number of buildings: Auditors should count all buildings that are part of the facility, whether residents are formally allowed to enter them or not.
-In situations where temporary structures have been erected (e.g., tents) the auditor should use their discretion to determine whether to include the structure in the overall count of buildings.
-As a general rule, if a temporary structure is regularly or routinely used to hold or house residents, or if the temporary structure is used to house or support operational functions for more than a short period of time (e.g., an emergency situation), it should be included in the overall count of buildings.
-2 Number of resident housing units: Enter 0 if the facility does not have discrete housing units.
+Physical Plant Number of buildings: Auditors should count all buildings that are part of the formally allowed to enter them or not.
+In situations who been erected (e.g., tents) the auditor should use their of to include the structure in the overall count of building temporary structure is regularly or routinely used to hot temporary structure is used to house or support opera short period of time (e.g., an emergency situation), it stount of buildings.
+4 Number of resident housing units: Enter 0 if the facility does not have discrete housing units.
 DOJ PREA Working Group FAQ on the definition of a housing unit: How is a "housing unit" defined for the purposes of the PREA Standards?
 The question has been raised in particular as it relates to facilities that have adjacent or interconnected units.
 The most common concept of a housing unit is architectural.
 The generally agreed-upon definition is a space that is enclosed by physical barriers accessed through one or more doors of various types, including commercial-grade swing doors, steel sliding doors, interlocking sally port doors, etc. In addition to the primary entrance and exit, additional doors are often included to meet life safety codes.
 The unit contains sleeping space, sanitary facilities (including toilets, lavatories, and showers), and a dayroom or leisure space in differing configurations.
 Many facilities are designed with modules or pods clustered around a control room.
 This multiple-pod design provides the facility with certain staff efficiencies and economies of scale.
 At the same time, the design affords the flexibility to separately house residents of differing security levels, or who are grouped by some other operational or service scheme.
 Generally, the control room is enclosed by security glass, and in some cases, this allows residents to see into neighboring pods.
 However, observation from one unit to another is usually limited by angled site lines.
 In some cases, the facility has prevented this entirely by installing one-way glass.
 Both the architectural design and functional use of these multiple pods indicate that they are managed as distinct housing units.
-2 Number of single resident cells, rooms, or other enclose sures: 0 Number of multiple occupancy cells, rooms, or other enclosures: 0 Number of open bay/dorm housing units: 2 Number of segregation or isolation cells or rooms (for example, administrative, disciplinary, protective custody, etc.): 0 Does the facility have a video monitoring system, electronic surveillance system, or other monitoring technology (e.g. cameras, etc.)? ☐ Yes ⊠ No Has the facility installed or updated a video monitoring system, electronic surveillance system, or other monitoring technology in the past 12 months? ☐ Yes ⊠ No Medical and Mental Healtl n Services and Forensic Me dical Exam ns Are medical services provided on-site? ⊠ Yes □ No Are mental health services provided on-site? ☐ Yes ⊠ No
+3/ 1 occupied at this time Number of single resident cells, rooms, or other enclosures: 0 Number of multiple occupancy cells, rooms, or other enclosures: 0 Number of open bay/dorm housing units: 3/ 1 occupied at this time Number of segregation or isolation cells or rooms (for example, administrative, disciplinary, protective custody, etc.): 0 Does the facility have a video monitoring system, electronic surveillance system, or other monitoring technology (e.g. cameras, etc.)? ☐ Yes Has the facility installed or updated a video monitoring system, electronic surveillance system, or other monitoring technology in the past 12 months? ☐ Yes Medical and Mental Healtl n Services and Forensic Me dical Exams Are medical services provided on-site? ⊠ Yes □ No Are mental health services provided on-site? ⊠ Yes □ No